Omophron tessellatum

 Omophron tessellatum, the mosaic round sand beetle, is a species of ground beetle in the family Carabidae found in North America.
-Its distribution includes the United States in states such as Arkansas, Virginia, Oklahoma, and Arizona; and in Canada in provinces such as Nova Scotia and Alberta.
+Its distribution includes the United States in states in and between Arkansas, Virginia, Oklahoma, and Arizona; and in Canada in provinces from Nova Scotia to Alberta.
 The species grows to lengths of 5.4 to 7 millimeters.
 Its habitat is flooded areas such as lake shores, river banks, ponds, pool edges, and beaches with sandy or clayish soil.
 It breeds in the spring from May to July.